Mets3D/botw-asset-import/README.md

 ### What's this

 This is a Blender extension to import BotW assets in .dae & .fbx format into Blender with a lot of automated clean-up.
 It includes various shaders which will be assigned automatically.
-I made it for the creation of an asset library for use in Blender for fan-art and modding purposes.
+I made it to enable the creation of 3D fan-art, but it can be useful for previewing mod content as well.

 ### Installation & file paths